PostgreSQL replication settings from a MySQL user perspective

 4. Editing recovery.conf

-5. Restart slave DB
+5. Restarting the slave DB

-Verifying replication
+Verifying Replication

-I would like to proceed with the steps above.
+I would like to proceed with the above steps

 PostgreSQL replication (master DB side work)

-we worked in a truly wild situation,
+, we worked under the truly wild circumstances

-As a rough work
+As a general task

-Assuming that the master DB in the local network is assigned an IP address of 192.168.1.1 and the slave DB is assigned an IP address of 192.168.1.2.
+Assuming that the master DB in the local network has been assigned the IP address 192.168.1.1 and the slave DB has been assigned the IP address 192.168.1.2

 Create a replication user